 French author, poet, and dramatist Victor Hugo is known worldwide for his written work, namely novels such as Les Misérables and The Hunchback of Notre Dame.
-Unbeknownst to many, though, Hugo was also quite the visual artist, producing over 3,000 ink drawings in his lifetime in a style that pre-dates later modernist and abstract movements.
-Now, it seems the world is finally shedding light on the author’s hidden talent with an exhibition at UCLA’s Hammer Museum entitled Stones to Stains: The Drawings of Victor Hugo, showing 75 of Hugo’s “experimental and enigmatic” works.
+Unbeknownst to many, though, Hugo was also quite a visual artist, producing over 3,000 ink drawings in his lifetime in a style that pre-dates later modernist and abstract movements.
+Discover Victor Hugo’s art!

 Born in 1802, Hugo was a writer from the outset, publishing his first novel at 21 and a collection of poetry even earlier.
 According to Art & Antiques magazine, Hugo drew and painted throughout his life, but produced particularly large amounts of visual work between 1848 and 1853, as well as during his time as a political exile on the islands of Guernsey and Jersey from 1852 to 1870.

-None of Hugo’s artworks was ever exhibited during his lifetime – he shared them only with family and friends – and this is only his second solo exhibition.
+None of Victor Hugo’s art was ever exhibited during his lifetime – he shared them only with family and friends.
 These pieces, however, are just as intriguing and mysterious as the novels that made him famous.